KeatingLab/PottsMPNN/README.md

 ## 4. PottsMPNN as a Replacement for ProteinMPNN

 PottsMPNN was built from the ProteinMPNN architecture and can accomplish any task ProteinMPNN can do.
-The scripts provided above take advantage of the Potts model learned by PottsMPNN, but you can also use PottsMPNN as a direct ProteinMPNN replacement by removing the `etab_out` layer of PottsMPNN.
+The scripts provided above take advantage of the Potts model learned by PottsMPNN, but you can also use PottsMPNN as a direct ProteinMPNN replacement using the model weights in `\proteinmpnn_compatible_model_weights`.

 ## 5. Extracting Energy Tables